mdbergmann/cl-gserver/README.md

 cl-gserver is a 'message passing' library/framework with actors similar to Erlang or Akka.
 It supports creating systems that should work reactive, require parallel computing and event based message handling.

+**Version 1.7.0:** added tasks abstraction facility to more easily deal with asynchronous and concurrent operations.

 **Version 1.6.0:** added eventstream facility for building event based systems.
 Plus documentation improvements.

 **Version 1.5.0:** added configuration structure. actor-system can now be created with a configuration.
 More configuration options to come.